Below you’ll find all of our 2020 RV life updates from the road in one place.

-Next, we arrived in Ouray THE day they were opening the town for visitors.
-We again spent the first part of our stay feeling a bit uncomfortable.
+Next, we arrived in Ouray THE day they were opening the city to visitors.
+Yet again, we spent the first part of our stay feeling a bit uncomfortable in the tranquil town.

 However, we had three super impressive experiences while in Ouray!

 - We hiked the entire perimeter of the town on the aptly named Perimeter Trail.
 It was wildly beautiful.
-We saw multiple waterfalls, mountains, meadows, amazing views of the town, and deer.
+We saw multiple waterfalls, mountains, meadows, amazing views of the city, and deer.

 - We also took a day trip to Black Canyon of the Gunnison National Park.
-I wish we would have stayed the night here and walked down to the bottom because I believe that’s the most beautiful way to see this park.
-Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were all lovely, and we had a very peaceful day here.
+I wish we would have stayed the night here and walked down to the bottom because I believe that’s probably the most beautiful way to see this park.
+Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were lovely.
+We had a very peaceful day visiting the park.

-As for the Ouray RV Park, this is an RV park you stay at for the location to town and the awesome 2-mile walking loop right outside your front door!
+As for the Ouray RV Park, this is an RV park you stay at for the location to town and the beautiful 2-mile walking loop right outside your front door!
 You don’t stay there for the RV spot.
-I hate to say it… we had nothing but good experiences at the park and with the staff… but the spots here are the tightest we’ve ever encountered.
-I could hear conversations on either side of the RV almost at all times.
+I hate to say it… we had nothing but good experiences at the park and with the staff… but the sites here are the tightest we’ve ever encountered.
+I could hear conversations on either side of the RV at almost all times.

-When it was time to leave, you almost wouldn’t have known the town was ever shut down.
+When it was time to leave, you wouldn’t have known the town was ever shut down.
 Shops were bustling, and restaurants were opening.
-The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town.
+The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town (which never opened while we were there).
 We’ll definitely have to go back and experience that someday!

 At this point, it was starting to feel like summer.

-Honorable Food Mention: Taco Del Gnar in Ridgway, CO.
-I’m not much of a foodie, but I’ll be dreaming about those tacos for a long time! 😋 Yum!
+Notable Food Mention: Taco Del Gnar in Ridgway, CO.
+I’m not much of a foodie, but I’ll be dreaming about those tacos for a long time! ?
+Yum!

 We were never originally going to stay in Montrose or Crested Butte.
-Crested Butte was walloped with COVID early.
-They completely shut down the town to tourists and were warning of $5000 tickets if you tried to come in, even if you had a second home in the town!
-We figured we were going to miss it, but then our friend messaged us and told us the town had re-opened.
+Crested Butte was walloped with illness early on.
+They completely shut down the town to tourists and issued $5000 tickets to anyone trying to come in, even if you had a second home in the city!
+We figured we would miss it, but then our friend messaged us and told us the town had reopened to outsiders.
 So, we decided a visit was necessary before moving along.